edoddridge/MITgcm_funcs/readme.md

 ##To read the documentation##
-Open index.html with a web browser (it's in Docs/html), or compile the tex documentation.
+Open index.html with a web browser (it's in Docs/html).

 ##To use##